erhant/circomkit/README.md

 </p>

 - [x] **Programmable Circuits**: Using circuit configs, you can programmatically create the `main` component for a circuit.
+- [x] **Simple CLI**: A very easy to use CLI is provided as a wrapper around SnarkJS commands, and they are all provided as `package.json` scripts!
+- [x] **Easily Configurable**: Just change the configured proof-system & elliptic curve at [`.cli.env`](./.cli.env) and you are good to go.
 - [x] **Witness Testing**: You can test computations & assertions for every template in a circuit, with minimal code-repetition.
 - [x] **Proof Testing**: With prover & verification keys and the WASM circuit, you can test proof generation & verification.
-- [x] **Type-safe**: Witness & proof testers, as well as CircuitSignals are type-safe.
+- [x] **Type-safe**: Witness & proof testers, as well as circuit signal inputs & outputs are type-safe.
-- [x] **Simple CLI**: A very easy to use CLI is provided as a wrapper around SnarkJS commands, and they are all provided as `package.json` scripts!
-- [x] **Easily Configurable**: Just change the configured proof-system & elliptic curve at [`.cli.env`](./.cli.env) and you are good to go.
 - [x] **Solidity Exports**: Export a verifier contract in Solidity, or export a calldata for your proofs & public signals.
-- [ ] **Type Generation**: Generate input & output signal type declarations for a given circuit, [work in progress](./scripts/functions/type.sh).

 ## Usage